mariorodeghiero/mariorodeghiero-blog/posts/2019-12-18-styled-components.md

 ## Exemplo 1

-In this example we will create a component called "Button.js" ancall it in "App.js" to render.
-I will not go into the merits of how to use a component i"react.js", if you want to learn more about react.js, I have some articles that addressethe steps.
+In this example we will create a component called "Button.js" an call it in "App.js" to render.
+I will not go into the merits of how to use a component in "react.js", if you want to learn more about react.js, I have some articles with this steps.
 Our component will have the following structure:

 ```jsx
 import React, { Component } from "react"